 Some Indie console games feel even more at home on mobile than they do on PC.
 Papers, Please ($7.99 on iPad) is a fascinating and occasionally soul-crushing game in which you approve or deny immigrants into a fictional country.
 The Room (prices vary on iOS, Android) is a series of Myst-like puzzle games that really show how perfect touch controls can be for certain genres.
 And if you’ve ever wished you could experience a Star Trek-like space battle, yelling commands to your crew to keep your ship intact, FTL: Faster Than Light ($9.99 on iPad) is the roguelike for you.
 It can be punishingly difficult at times, but it translates to touch beautifully.

 No discussion of mobile gaming would be complete without mentioning Monument Valley ($3.99 on iOS, Android) and Monument Valley 2 ($4.99 on iOS), and while it’s definitely a game designed for mobile, it’s reminiscent of more console-like indie titles.
 Think Fez meets M.C.
 Escher: an incredibly relaxing puzzler with great sound design that just feels perfect.
-And if you’ve already played Monument Valley, you should also check out Superbrothers: Sword & Sorcery EP ($3.99 on iOS, Android), which has a similarly relaxing feel.
+(Oh, and speaking of Fez, it’s now available on iOS for $4.99 too.)
+If you’ve already played Fez and Monument Valley, you should also check out Superbrothers: Sword & Sorcery EP ($3.99 on iOS, Android), which has a similarly relaxing feel.

 If you want something from a more AAA studio, Super Mario Run ($9.99 on iOS, Android) and the Rayman series (Price varies on iOS, Android) are great platformers that feel a lot like their console counterparts.
 They may be a little watered down for mobile, but they’re still lots of fun, and are more than good enough for on-the-go gaming.
 You can pick them up and play for a few minutes, or you can sit down and really dig in.